 In November 2015, the FASB issued ASU No. 2015-17, Balance Sheet Classification of Deferred Taxes, which requires entities to present deferred tax assets and deferred tax liabilities as noncurrent in a classified balance sheet.
 This new standard is effective for annual periods beginning after December 15, 2016.
-The Company adopted this new standard during the fourth quarter of 2016 and has applied it on a prospective basis.
-Therefore, the prior year balance sheet was not retrospectively adjusted.
+The Company adopted this standard during the fourth quarter of 2016 and applied it on a prospective basis.

-In July 2015, the FASB affirmed its proposed one-year deferral of ASU No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+This guidance has been further clarified and amended.
 The new standard will be effective for annual reporting periods beginning after December 15, 2017, and interim periods within those annual periods.
-Early application is not permitted.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The Company is currently in the process of evaluating the effect that ASU 2014-09 will have on its consolidated financial statements and related disclosures and selecting the method of transition to the new standard.
+The Company is currently in the process of calculating the effect that ASU 2014-09 will have on its consolidated financial statements and related disclosures.
+The Company has selected the Cumulative Effect method of transition to the new standard.